phajy/DiscDegeneracies/poster/main.typ

 #let poster_abstract = secblock()[
   = Abstract

   X-ray studies of broad iron lines are a key diagnostic of the accretion environment of supermassive black holes.
 These lines are broadened and skewed in a characteristic manner by the relativistic effects of the disc and black hole.
-A typical assumption is that the spacetime is described by the Kerr metric for a spinning black hole, the disc is razor thin and in the equatorial plane, and that the corona is a "lamp post" positioned along the symmetry axis.
-Here we relax these assumptions and investigate potential degeneracies in recovering parameter values when fitting Kerr lamp-post models to more sophisticated simulated accretion flows.
+A typical assumption is that the spacetime is described by the Kerr metric for a spinning black hole, the disc is razor thin and in the equatorial plane, and that the corona is a "lamppost" positioned along the symmetry axis.
+Here we relax these assumptions and investigate potential degeneracies in recovering parameter values when fitting Kerr lamppost models to more sophisticated simulated accretion flows.
+In particular, we investigate thick discs at high inclination in which the innermost radii can be obscured.
 This is a _work in progress_ but we show some preliminary results and invite discussion.
 ]

 // introduction
 #let poster_intro = secblock(fill: COLOR_BLUE)[
   = Introduction

-  Introduction to broad iron lines.
-Lamp post model.
-Nice figure.
+  X-ray observations of "broad iron lines" are an extremely powerful probe of the spacetime, corona, and accretion environment around black holes.

   #figure(
     block(image("figs/disc_and_reflection.jpg", width: 80%), stroke:6pt, inset: SPACING, radius: SPACING, fill: white),
-    caption: [Cartoon.]
+    caption: ["Lamppost" corona illuminating a razor-thin accretion disc.]
   )

   #figure(
     block(image("figs/blurred_reflection.svg", width: 80%), stroke:6pt, inset: SPACING, radius: SPACING, fill: white),
-    caption: [Blurred reflection.]
+    caption: [The reflection spectrum is relativistically blurred.
+The specifics of the broadening encode information about the disc, corona, and spacetime.]
   )

   #figure(
     block(image("figs/powerlaw_fit.svg", width: 80%), stroke:6pt, inset: SPACING, radius: SPACING, fill: white),
-    caption: [Power-law fit to MCG --6-30-15.
-NuSTAR and XMM.
-Broad iron line and Compton hump.]
+    caption: [Power-law fit to MCG --6-30-15 observations by _XMM-Newton_ and _NuSTAR_.
+The residuals clearly show the broad iron line and Compton hump.]
   )
 ]